vcuspinera/Canada_response_covid/README.md

 |Leopoldo Cuspinera | [cuspime](https://github.com/cuspime) | [<img src="/img/logo_cuspime.png" width=15%>](https://cuspime.github.io) |

 ## Overview
-The idea of this project was born on March 2020, when the Prime Minister of Canada, Justin Trudeau, announced a series of policies to help Canadians cope with the COVID-19.
+The idea of this project was born on March 2020, when the Prime Minister of Canada, Justin Trudeau, announced a series of policies to help Canadians cope with the Covid-19.
 While the first announcement on **March 11th, 2020** outlined [Canada’s whole-of-government response to COVID-19 outbreak](https://youtu.be/YunI2PNZKxg), posterior press conferences on [March 13th](https://www.youtube.com/watch?v=u70pUm7xHo0&t) and [March 27th](https://youtu.be/1o-tV0A87l8), the Prime Minister announced a stimulus package would be addressed to those affected by the pandemic amongst whom small businesses and employees.

 The main objective of this project is to analyse how people perceived the canadian governmental response to the pandemia by making a sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@Canada](https://twitter.com/canada?lang=en), [@CanadianPM](https://twitter.com/CanadianPM), [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).

 ## Downloading tweets
-To compare the public opinion before and after Trudeau's announcement in the twittersphere, the first obvious step is getting the tweets.
+To compare the public opinion before and after Trudeau's announcement in the Twittersphere, the first obvious step is getting the tweets.
 We decided to make a thorough scrapping of tweets from February 1st 2020 to April 30th 2020 that mentioned at least one of the four aforementioned accounts of the Canadian Government.

 ### Getting the tweets
 #### What didn't work: `Twitter API` and `GetOldTweets3` library